Milan–San Remo Women: Route

-The route of the race heads towards Sanremo along the coastal road with the spectacular scenery of the Ligurian Coast.
+The route of the race heads towards Sanremo along the coastal road of the Ligurian Coast.
 In San Lorenzo al Mare, the course turns inwards to the Cipressa (5.6 km in length, average gradient of 4.1%), with its top at 22 km from the finish.
 After the towns of Santo Stefano al Mare and Arma di Taggia comes the last and most famous climb, the Poggio di Sanremo (3.7 km in length, average gradient 3.6%).
-From the top of the Poggio, 5.4 km from the finish, the course heads down via a fast and curvy descent towards the center of Sanremo, where the race finishes on the Via Roma, the city's illustrious shopping street.
+From the top of the Poggio, 5.4 km from the finish, the course heads down via a fast and curvy descent towards the center of Sanremo, where the race finishes on the Via Roma shopping street.

 The 1999 to 2005 editions of the race were around 120 km in length, starting in Varazze and finishing in Sanremo.
-The 2025 edition of the race started in Genoa, with a race distance of 156 km.
+The 2025 and 2026 editions both started in Genoa, with a race distance of 156 km.